-When a template works on variable values and parameters changes to these variables will automatically affect the variables in the whole test.
+Important When a template works on variable values and parameters changes to these variables will automatically affect the variables in the whole test.
 So if you change a variable's value inside a template and the variable is defined inside the test case the changes will affect the variable in a global context.
-We have to be careful with this when executing a template several times in a test, especially in combination with parallel containers (see Section 14.3, "Parallel").
+We have to be careful with this when executing a template several times in a test, especially in combination with parallel containers (seecontainers-parallel).